Housing Benefit for two homes

 HB on both homes

-If you are moving from one home to another but there is an overlap between the end of your old tenancy and the start of your new tenancy, it may be possible to get Housing Benefit paid for both homes for up to four weeks.
+If you are moving from one home to another but there is an overlap between the end of your old occupation contract and the start of your new contract, it may be possible to get Housing Benefit paid for both homes for up to four weeks.

-You will have to show that you could not avoid having an overlap between the tenancies, for example:
+You will have to show that you could not avoid having an overlap between the occupation contracts, for example:

-- you had to accept the tenancy at your new home immediately, but you still had to give notice before ending the tenancy at your old flat.
+- you had to accept the contract at your new home immediately, but you still had to give notice before ending the contract at your old flat.

 HB on your old home only